cmadland/teaching/pages/03.edci335-202109/01.home/07.assessment/item.md

 Hi everyone!

-This should land in your inboxes in time for Tuesday Morning, Sept 29.
+This should land in your inboxes in time for Monday evening, Sept 28.
 I think most of you have signed up for a Learning Pod, and I trust you have been able to connect with each other on that.
 If there are people you haven't heard from, or if you haven't been able to join a group, please let me know as soon as possible.

 There are a few of you who have joined the course in the last few days and it may take a bit for you to catch up, but that is ok, try to do something related to the course each day!